dsagman/picat/readme.md

     Sum #= sum([Square[I,N-I+1] : I in 1..N]).
 ```

 And the associated grader that puts the result into a file.
-Consistency in grading is ensured by using the combination of the magic sum and the set solve search method, in this caes: `[ffd,down]`.
+Consistency in grading is ensured by using the combination of the magic sum and the set solve search method, in this case: `[ffd,down]`.
 (Fail first with variable ordered by degree and down variables from largest to smallest.)

 ```
 % grader.pi